After shooting, partisanship gets a pause at Congressional baseball game

 “The thing about it is the game has always been so raw, so partisan, but in good nature though,” Rep. Mike Conaway, R-Texas, said earlier on Thursday.
 “We tease each other and we trash talk.”

-On the field, it was back to normal partisanship, especially after the Democrat's most valuable player, Rep. Cedric Richmond, D-La., almost hit a home run.
+On the field, it was back to normal partisanship, especially after the Democrat's most valuable player, Rep. Cedric Richmond, D-Louisiana, almost hit a home run.

 Conaway said “it’s weird” that a game purposely driven by the enthusiasm of a divided fan base is driving a sense of unity, adding that he hopes it can continue off the field.

 And it did.
-Members like Rep. Adam Schiff, D-Calif., were spotted taking selfies.
-House Speaker Paul Ryan, R-Wis., donned a Louisiana State University hat, while Minority Leader Nancy Pelosi, D-Calif., wore the university's jersey in honor of Scalise's home team.
+Members like Rep. Adam Schiff, D-California, were spotted taking selfies.
+House Speaker Paul Ryan, R-Wisconsin, donned a Louisiana State University hat, while Minority Leader Nancy Pelosi, D-California, wore the university's jersey in honor of Scalise's home team.

 Scalise staffers wore blue "Team Scalise" shirts and waved a number of signs for their boss.
 One notably read, "Don't Stop Scalisin."